OHDSI/ArachneNodeAPI/README.md

 There are two value supported:
 - **NETWORK** which is default, sets running in network mode and requires communication with *Central*
-- **STANDALONE** sets running in standalone mode when communication with *Central* is not supported and some functions became unavailable
+- **STANDALONE** sets running in standalone mode when communication with *Central* is not supported and some functions become unavailable

 ### Features disabled in Stand-alone mode
 - All operations related with Atlas